 Art Docent training and meetings are geared for adults only.
 Children cannot accompany docents when teaching in the classrooms.
 Many Art Docents start when children are in a reliable child care or school situation, and most find Art Docent activities more enjoyable on their own without children.
 Art Docents have been around for over 45 years, and will still need volunteers when your children are older!

 We ask for a 2-year commitment.
 Year 1 is the training year, which has meetings most Thursday mornings and classroom visits to assist and co-lead lessons based on your availability and interest.
-Year 2 is the first teaching and assisting year.
+Year 2 is the teaching and assisting year.
 You schedule your own lessons during the week at times convenient for your schedule.
 Docents are asked to teach or assist 4 lessons per month.
-There are general meetings the second Thursday of each month as well.
+There are general meetings on a Thursday of each month as well.
 Art Docents also host biennial school site student art shows in the spring.
 Each docent is expected to contribute 4-6 hours to the shows each year.

 Art Docents may also participate in optional activities such as special field trips, monthly artist clubs, potlucks and parties.
 We like to have fun and learn more ourselves too.